Loading

 Often, the way you think about something is based on history and habit.
 The words you use can describe the same thing in either a positive or negative manner.
 When you choose your words, you also communicate an attitude.

 Think carefully about how you interact with your children.
-Rethink how you interpret a situation or comment: Praise whatever you honestly can, or the child will not believe/value your comments, not grow from them.
-Following is a list of areas to that require structure and consistency when dealing with your children:
+Rethink how you interpret a situation or comment.
+Praise whatever you honestly can, or your child will not believe/value your comments, nor grow from them.
+The following is a list of strategies that require structure and consistency when dealing with your children:

 • Teach the Skills of Anger Management